What is Professional Organizing and Productivity Coaching?

-Professional Organizing is an industry that has been developed in order to help individuals and businesses design systems and processes using organizing principles through the transference of related skills.
-Professional Organizers provide a wide array of services including, but not limited to:
+Professional organizing and productivity coaching is an industry that has been developed in order to help individuals and businesses design systems and processes using organizing principles through the transference of related skills.
+Professional organizers and productivity coaches provide a wide array of services including, but not limited to:

 - residential organizing and decluttering